Andre-lab/RosettaEvolve/README.md

 3) Mutational trajectories where the trajectory is finished once a  single mutation is inserted.
 This is repeated as many times as there are sites in the protein.
 Example data and scripts in the directory **single_mutation_trajectory**.
 4) Simulation of a phylogenetic tree using RosettaEvolve.
 A tree crawling alogorithm recursively visits all the branches of a pre-defined phylogenetic tree.
 Example data and scripts in the directory **tree_crawling**.

-Amino-acid site-rates are evalulated for some trajectories using a script based on a markov state model presented in "Norn C, Andre I, Theobald DL.
-A thermodynamic model of protein structure evolution explains empirical amino acid substitution matrices.
-Protein Sci.
-2021;30(10):2057-68.
-Epub 2021/07/05. doi: 10.1002/pro.4155."
-The script is found in the directory **site_rates**.
+Amino-acid site-rates are evalulated for some trajectories using a script based on a markov state model presented in [A thermodynamic model of protein structure evolution explains empirical amino acid substitution matrices](https://onlinelibrary.wiley.com/doi/full/10.1002/pro.4155)  The script is found in the directory **site_rates**.

 More information can be found in README files in each of the subdirectories.